-I was born in South Dakota, raised in Wisconsin, and happy near Boulder, Colorado.
-Now I'm on a new adventure traveling where I can and working along the way.
+I was born in South Dakota, raised in Wisconsin, and lived for a long while near Boulder, Colorado.
+Now I'm on a new adventure traveling the world and working along the way.
 As long as there's WiFi, I'm good to go.

 Along the way, I have been lost in more than 60 countries, climbed mountains and volcanoes, and sailed across the South Pacific.
 I have counted birds for the Audubon Society, SCUBA-dived the Great Barrier Reef, taught in Hong Kong and Taiwan, ate a goat's eyeball in the Sahel, and backpacked 2,660 miles from Mexico to Canada on the Pacific Crest Trail.

 A writing prof once told me that to become an interesting writer, lead an interesting life.
 The corollary, of course, comes courtesy of Saul Bellow: "All you have to do to have an interesting life is be a damn fool."
 I've got it covered.

-Work-wise, I'm currently involved in writing projects for Capstone, Cambium, and ArtsEdge, the Kennedy Center's educational arm.
+Work-wise, I'm currently involved in writing projects for Capstone, Reading A-Z, Newsela, and ArtsEdge, the Kennedy Center's educational arm.